 Most tumours that start in the heart are non cancerous (benign).
 About 25 out of 100 (25%) are cancer.
 Most commonly these are soft tissue sarcomas.

 We don’t know what causes angiosarcoma of the heart.
 Some of these cancers have been linked to past radiotherapy treatment.
 But as it is such a rare cancer, it is difficult to find a common cause.

 Symptoms can vary depending on where in the heart the cancer is.
-Many people don’t have any symptoms until the cancer is advanced (has spread to other parts of the body).
+Many people don’t have any symptoms until the cancer has spread to other parts of the body (advanced disease).

 Symptoms can include breathlessness, chest pain, or fluid on the lung (pleural effusion).